-Since doing the April 2015 income report with our Pinterest “study” where we found that, on average, long Pinterest images got 70% more repins that short Pinterest images, I’ve gotten so many requests via comments and email for a tutorial on creating these long Pinterest-style images.
-In addition to creating them, we’ve had a lot of requests to explain how to hide them in a post.
-These requests combined with my desire to teach and feeling really cool that I know SOMETHING about code led me to do the unthinkable 👉🏽 taking a shower, brushing my hair, putting on some regular people clothes, and recording a few video tutorials.
+Since doing the April 2015 income report with our Pinterest “study” where we found that, on average, long Pinterest images got 70% more repins that short Pinterest images, we’ve gotten so many requests for a tutorial on creating these long Pinterest-style images and how to hide them in a post.
+These requests combined with my desire to teach and feeling really cool that I know SOMETHING about code led me to record a few video tutorials. 📹

 Okay, so just a quick recap – why do these long Pinterest images matter?
 Even if we don’t personally like them (hi!) or know that they might not always be effective or relevant based on how Pinterest could make display changes that are out of our control — still, in my opinion, it’s important to know how to create and use these types of images because right now we see them being highly effective.

 - They stand out in search results.
 Look at the image above – where do your eyes go first? there are two Pinch of Yum images in that window, but the one with the orange box of text stands out a lot more than the original “short image.”

 - They give your existing content a new “face.”
 They allow you to share and show off the same awesome content in more than one way.

 - They can help you create a branded look and feel.

 - Right now, according to our experiment looking at about 500 images and accounts with a total combined following of almost nine million users, long text-based images are getting 70% more repins than traditional images.